jfimbett/jfimbett.github.io/teaching/investment_funds_risks/introduction.md

 ---
 ## Hedge Funds vs Mutual Funds

-- Hedge funds have a lot of freedome in the trading that they do, as well as limited requirements.
+- Hedge funds have a lot of freedom in the trading that they do, as well as limited requirements.
-- In exchange for this freedome they are restricted in how they can raise money.
+- In exchange for this freedom they are restricted in how they can raise money.
-- In terms of freedom, hedge funds can use levearge, short-selling, derivatives, and incentive fees.
+- In terms of freedom, hedge funds can use leverage, short-selling, derivatives, and incentive fees.
-- Hedge fund investor smust be accredited investors (they need to be rich).
+- Hedge fund investors must be accredited investors (they need to be rich).
 - The first formal hedge fund is believed to have been a fund created by Alfred Winslow Jones in 1949.
 - In the 1990s the hedge fund industry sa a dramatically increased interest as institutional investors began to embrace hedge funds.
 ---
 ## Objectives and Fees

-- The objective of asset managers is to add value tot heir investors by making money relative to a becnhmark.
+- The objective of asset managers is to add value tot heir investors by making money relative to a benchmark.
 - Mutual funds typically have a market index as a benchmark.
-- Hedge funds are not trying to beat the stock market but, ather, trying to make money in any environment.
+- Hedge funds are not trying to beat the stock market but, rather, trying to make money in any environment.
 - This is where the **Hedge** term comes from.
 - E.g. hedge fund investors would normally punish a hedge fund which is down by 10% even if the stock market is down by 20%.